Kondiaronk: Settlement of 1701 final Indian congress

 The final Indian congress began 21 July 1701.
 The central goal was to negotiate a treaty of peace among the natives and with the French.
 One main conflict standing in the way of peace was the debates over the return of prisoners who had been captured during previous wars or other campaigns and enslaved or adopted.
 For Governor Hector de Callière, the conference was the result of 20 years of diplomacy.

-Bacqueville de la Potherie (Le Roy), the primary source of information on these deliberations, went to Sault-Saint-Louis (Caughnawaga) to meet many of the parties at the village of the Mission Indians.
-The first flotilla that arrived carried nearly two hundred Iroquois, headed by the ambassadors of the Onondagas, Oneidas, and Cayugas.
+Bacqueville de la Potherie (Le Roy), the primary source of information on these deliberations, went to Sault-Saint-Louis (Kahnawà꞉ke) to meet many of the parties at the village of the Mission Indians.
+The first flotilla that arrived carried nearly two hundred Haudenosaunee, headed by the ambassadors of the Onondagas, Oneidas, and Cayugas.
 The Senecas had dropped by the way, and the Mohawks would follow later.
 The men approached, firing their guns.
 The salute was returned by the mission Indians, who were their close brethren, and they ranged along the shore.
 At the water's edge, they were greeted by a small-fire and then retired to the main council lodge where they smoked together for some time in a mood of tranquility.
 That evening, the "three rare words" of the ritual of requickening were presented to them – these three concepts included the wiping of tears, clearing of the ears, and opening of the throat.
 The significance of this was to prepare them to begin the conference and deliberation the next day with Onontio.